Consistent Signal Reconstruction from Streaming Multivariate Time Series: Zero-delay spline interpolation

 \subsection{Policy training}

-Unlike the myopic and batch policy architectures, which are parameterless, the RNN-based architecture requires to be tuned, in this case, through \eqref{eq:policy_training}, for adequate performance.

-Evaluating the RNN-based policy can be seen as performing a forward pass from a deep learning point of view \cite{goodfellow2016deep}.
-From this perspective, the policy training problem \eqref{eq:policy_training} can be tackled via backpropagation through time \cite{werbos1990backpropagation}.
+Unlike the myopic policy architecture and batch solution, which are parameterless, the RNN-based architecture requires to be tuned, in this case, through \eqref{eq:policy_training}, for adequate performance.
+Since evaluating the RNN-based policy can be seen as performing a forward pass from a deep learning point of view \cite{goodfellow2016deep}, the policy training problem \eqref{eq:policy_training} can be tackled via backpropagation through time \cite{werbos1990backpropagation}.
 Here, the closed-form evaluation described in Sec. \ref{ssec:policy_evaluation} allows us to compute and propagate the gradient of the \textit{t}th action $\bm{a}_t$ with respect to the parameters contained in $\bm{\theta}$ without the need of unrolling numerical optimizers \cite{monga2021algorithm} or other specialized tools \cite{agrawal2019differentiable}.
 An overall scheme of our chosen RNN-based policy and its components can be found in Fig. \ref{fig:rnn}.